AhmedSolimanGhonaim/AhmedSolimanGhonaim/README.md

 ## 🌟 About Me

-I'm someone who enjoys spinning through the tech universe — sometimes frontend, sometimes backend, sometimes both 🚀
+I'm someone who enjoys spinning through the tech universe —  🚀

 You’ll find a mix of projects here: some complete, some experimental, all made with curiosity.
-I don’t like limiting myself to one stack — if it looks cool, I’ll explore it.
+to be an actual software engineer not a coder

 Let’s collaborate, build fun stuff, and learn from each other.
 I'm always up for new challenges!